Facebook pixel Undergraduate General Education Program | Pepperdine University | Seaver College Skip to main content

 Introduction to General Education at Seaver College

-Since deep learning occurs in community, the GE curriculum has been designed to cultivate that community through shared experiences such as the First-Year Seminar.
-Students also have the freedom to select courses that speak to their own interests and vocational inclinations through multi-semester colloquia such as Great Books or Social Action and Justice, and students can further individualize their GE experience by selecting from a variety of courses that satisfy the requirements in most of the areas.
-At Seaver College, each student's chosen major and the General Education curriculum work together to provide the necessary tools that will equip him or her to make meaningful and ethical decisions in his or her professional and personal endeavors.
+The GE curriculum has been designed to cultivate that community through shared experiences such as the Foundations of Reasoning seminar or through multi-semester colloquia such as Great Books or Social Action and Justice.
+Students may further individualize their GE experience by selecting from a variety of courses that satisfy certain requirements.
+At Seaver College, each student's chosen major and the GE curriculum work together to provide the necessary tools that will equip him or her to make meaningful and ethical decisions in his or her professional and personal endeavors.

 Requirements at a Glance

-The requirements for the General Education Program include 19 courses, totaling 63-64 units.
-To develop further the fundamental core competencies which are introduced in the General Education curriculum, students also fulfill the Junior Writing Portfolio requirement and the presentation skills, research methods, and writing intensive course requirements in their majors.
+The requirements for the GE curriculum include 19 courses, totaling 62-64 units.
+To develop further the fundamental core competencies that are introduced in the GE curriculum, students also fulfill the Junior Writing Portfolio requirement and the presentation skills, research methods, and writing intensive course requirements in their majors.